-With regards to the questions set out by the Court in the June 4, 2014 Order it is petitioner's position that the varicella vaccine administered on December 9, 2002 is the vaccine that allegedly caused JD's injuries.
-JD's speech issues were first noted at a well child visit on July 20, 2004 when the minor petitioner was 2 years 8 months old.
+With regards to the questions set out by the Court in the June 4, 2014 Order it is petitioner's position that the varicella vaccine administered on December 9, 2002 is the vaccine that allegedly caused LD's injuries.
+LD's speech issues were first noted at a well child visit on July 20, 2004 when the minor petitioner was 2 years 8 months old. \\\.
 The petition in this case was filed on January 19, 2007 and the onset of symptoms did not occur until July 2004, therefore this petition is timely and should not be dismissed.

-Thus, Petitioners now allege specifically that JD suffered an injury caused by the varicella vaccination administered on December 9, 2002, and that the first symptom of that injury appeared about eighteen months later, in July of 2004.
+Thus, Petitioners alleged specifically that LD's injury was caused by the varicella vaccination administered on December 29, 2002, and that the first symptom of that injury appeared about eighteen months later, in July of 2004.
 Petitioners also explained the change in their theory of the case, as follows:

 Although this case was originally filed in the OAP, this was an error.
 The two theories presented in the OAP cases were (1) that the measles portion of the measles, mumps, rubella vaccine could cause ASDs and (2) that the mercury contained in thimerosal-containing vaccines could directly affect an infant's brain, thereby substantially contributing to the causation of ASD.
-JD has never received an MMR vaccination and the varicella vaccination alleged to have caused JD's injuries does not contain thimerosal.
+LD has never received an MMR vaccination and the varicella vaccination alleged to have caused LD's injuries does not contain thimerosal.